lzybkr/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idatamodelmanager3-enumeratenamedmodels.md

 ## -description

-EnumeratateNamedModels returns an enumerator which will enumerate all registered named models and their associated name.
+EnumerateNamedModels returns an enumerator which will enumerate all registered named models and their associated name.

 ## -parameters